 3 Sleep Positions to Help with Pinched Nerve Symptoms at Night

-Here are three sleep positions that may help alleviate pinched nerve symptoms.
+Here are three sleep positions that may help alleviate pinched nerve symptoms and improve your sleep quality.

 Side Sleeping with a Support Pillow

-This position can help reduce pressure on the spine and alleviate symptoms of a pinched nerve, especially if the nerve compression is in the lower back or hips.
+This position can help reduce pressure on the spine and alleviate symptoms of a pinched nerve, especially if the nerve compression is in your lower back or hips.
 If you prefer to sleep on your side, you will want to bend your knees and place a support pillow between your knees to keep your spine aligned.
 This will also reduce strain on the lower back, making this position especially helpful for a pinched nerve in the lower back.
+Plus, if you’re dealing with shoulder pain, you might want to try using a body pillow to support your arm and relieve pressure on the affected area.
+This can be especially helpful for side sleepers learning how to sleep with a pinched nerve in the shoulder.

 Back Sleeping with a Support Pillow